 Male circumcision is a well-studied factor that reduces HIV acquisition among men who have sex with women.
-Trials in Africa have validated the effectiveness of circumcision in reducing HIV acquisition by men from their HIV-positive female partners, with an approximately 60% reduction in risk for circumcised men compared to their uncircumcised counterparts.27
+Trials in Africa have validated the effectiveness of circumcision in reducing HIV acquisition by men from their HIV-positive female partners, with an approximately 60% reduction in risk for circumcised men compared to their uncircumcised counterparts.
+Since 2007 the WHO and the Joint United Nations Programme on HIV/AIDS (UNAIDS) has recommended male circumcision as an additional strategy for the prevention of HIV transmission in higher prevalence countries where circumcision rates are low and the foreskin is assumed to be the predominant route for men to be become infected, particularly in Africa.